-Apply T_EX -style kerning to the specified node list.
+Apply T_EX-style kerning to the specified node list.
 The tail node m is optional.
 The two returned nodes h and t are the head and tail (either one of these can be an inserted kern node, because special kernings with word boundaries are possible).

-7.2.1.36 node.unprotect_glyphs
+7.2.1.36 node.unprotect_glyphs and node.unprotect_glyph

 '''

-node.unprotect glyphs(<node> n)
+node.unprotect_glyph(<node> n)

+node.unprotect_glyphs(<node> n,[<node> n])

 '''

 Subtracts 256 from all glyph node subtypes.
 This and the next function are helpers to convert from characters to glyphs during node processing.
+The second argument is option and indicates the end of a range.